dansmyers/Algorithms/README.md

 ### Schedule Guidelines

 You **must** be in class on the ending day of each sprint to complete the individual quiz.
-You must also plan to be present for in-class presentations on 1/27 and 3/25.

 ### Other Important Dates